Learn-Together-Pro/ComputerScience/dbms/concepts.md

 With the exception of trivial functional every functinal dependency in a table must be a dependency on a superkey.
 A stricter version of 3NF where for every dependency X → Y, X should be a superkey.
+BCNF unlike 3NF does not preserve all functional dependencies, some could be lost during normalization.

 > **Fourth Normal Form** ~ **4NF**